 Disability and SpLD Adviser

-Sheila has worked with individuals who have specific learning differences (dyslexia, dyscalculia, dyspraxia and ADHD) for many years and is an experienced Disability Adviser in the higher education sector.
+Sheila joined Student Services in 2014 and has worked with individuals who have specific learning differences (dyslexia, dyscalculia, dyspraxia and ADHD) for many years and is an experienced Disability Adviser in the higher education sector.
 She takes a student-centred approach that promotes inclusion and equality of opportunity with the aim that every student with whom she works has a positive University experience.

-Active involvement in several research projects has allowed Sheila to contribute to peer reviewed papers and conference presentations on topics such as literacy development, dyslexia and inclusive education.
-Through such research, Sheila keeps abreast of new thinking which, in turn, informs her day to day practice.
+Involvement in several research projects has allowed Sheila to contribute to peer reviewed papers and conference presentations on topics such as literacy development, dyslexia and inclusive education.
+Through such research, Sheila has kept abreast of new thinking which, in turn, informs her day to day practice.